Charities we Support

 At East Preston Infant School our aim is to help the children see a world in which difference is valued, by developing their understanding of how we may look or appear different on the outside, but we are all the same on the inside.

 The charity helps create positive social attitudes towards disability and difference among children and young people through running stimulating, interactive and educational workshops, written and created by disabled people and delivered in mainstream schools.
 The workshops demonstrate to children that disabled people can achieve, participate and lead lives just like non-disabled people.
-Since 2007 they have delivered over 850 workshops and reached more than 27,000 children.

 The workshops that will be presented to the children will challenge outdated and often un-informed perceptions of disability and will engage the children into thinking more imaginatively about the world they live in and the diversity of the people within it.